 Hilary Term is also a key time to start seeking internship and summer opportunities.
 The advice above about applying for full-time positions all holds true here.
 Some firms that recruit graduates only open their summer internship places to penultimate-year students, and these can lead to full-time offers for interns that do well.
-But also look out for other opportunities including our own Summer Internship Programme, which offers all Oxford students exclusive internship opportunities, many of them in sectors where internships can be hard to find, or overseas.
+But also look out for other opportunities including our own Summer Internship Programme, which offers all Oxford students exclusive internship opportunities, many of them in sectors where internships can be hard

-Keep abreast of the skills sessions, workshops and seminars offered at the Careers Service via the Events Calendar on Career Connect
+Keep abreast of the skills sessions, workshops and seminars offered at the Careers Service via the Events Calendar on CareerConnect.